The Days of Wine and Roses

-The Days of Wine and Roses is the second record and the debut full-length album by American alternative rock band The Dream Syndicate.
-Produced by Chris D. (of the Flesh Eaters/Divine Horsemen), it was recorded in Los Angeles in September 1982 and released later that year on Chris D.'s Ruby Records, which was a division of Slash Records.
+The Days of Wine and Roses is the second record and the debut studio album by the American alternative rock band the Dream Syndicate.
+It was released in October 1982 through Ruby Records, a division of Slash Records.
+Produced by Chris D. (of the Flesh Eaters/Divine Horsemen), it was recorded in Los Angeles in September 1982.
 It was released for the first time on CD in 1993.
 2001 and 2015 reissues on CD featured different bonus tracks.

 The phrase "days of wine and roses" is originally from the poem "Vitae Summa Brevis" by the English writer Ernest Dowson (1867–1900):